 2000 - 2002

 A tumultuous time for the IT industry but the company's mix of business enabled growth to continue, with national security taking over a the growth engine of the firm.
 Renamed Detica in 2001, the company floated on the LSE in 2002, the only technology business to do so in the UK for a year either side of this date.

 1990 - 2000

 The first half of the 90's was categorised by further expansion in the public sector and a first foray into international markets.
 In 1995, Tom Black became Managing Director and led a strategic shift in positioning from research and development towards IT consultancy.
 This coincided with a move into commercial markets, focusing intitially on CRM.
 A management buyout in 1997 saw the then named Smith Group evolve rapidly in both the commercial and government sectors.

 1980 - 1990

-Moving to the Research Park in Guildford, the we grew steadily and, led by Tom Black, started to diversify into non-defence areas of the public sector.
+Moving to the Research Park in Guildford, we grew steadily and led by Tom Black, started to diversify into non-defence areas of the public sector.

 Exploiting system-engineering techniques developed on NASA's Apollo programme, Bruce Smith applied these to research and development projects in the UK defence industry.
 Starting out as Smith Associates, the reputation and relationships in the most sensitive areas of government were sown that have helped secure our future success.